BlazBlue Alter Memory: Characters

-A former lieutenant of the Novus Orbis Librarium who was assigned to return the AWOL Jin Kisaragi to his post.
-In reality, she's a Murakumo Unit known as Mu-12.
+A former lieutenant of the Novus Orbis Librarium who was assigned to retrieve Jin to the post.
+In reality, she is a Murakumo Unit known as Mu-12.
 She wields the Nox Nyctores "Arcus Diabolus: Bolverk" revolvers.

 The head of the Alucard vampire clan and the current owner of the "Tsukuyomi Unit".

 Rachel's black transmogrifying cat speaking and acting snobbishly.
 He is often seen in umbrella form but he morphs into and be used as either a Lobelia (bat lance) cannon or a comfy chair.

 Rachel's stout red bat familiar.
 He is often burdened by Rachel's orders during teatime, or her fits wherein she has the penchant of either using him as a footrest or pinching his cheek.

 A respectful warrior of the Kaka clan, who befriends Ragna to secure a new home-land for the clan.

 A Sector Seven professor who has been mechanically enhanced to perform field-work.

 One of the Six Heroes who defeated the Black Beast.
 In truth, Hakumen is Jin's future self, whose soul was bound to the Susano'o unit after falling into the Gates of Sheol and saved by Rachel.

 The childhood friend of Jin, Noel, Carl and Makoto.
 She is the former roommate of the Military Academy and a major of the non-official Novus Orbis Librarium's Zero Squadron.